 Yes, the formula is really outstanding and one of the best!
 But if you just want to follow McGrath’s unique eyeshadow tutorials and can’t get your hands on the palette yet, Smashbox has your back.
 The colours are extremely similar and the quality is very high-end.
 The shadows are pigmented, blend easily without a lot of fallout.

 Finding a budget dupe for both the Pat McGrath Subliminal Palette and the Smashbox Double Exposure proved a little more difficult.
 The colour story just exudes luxury with is always harder to find with budget makeup.
-However, I did find the Revolution Palette Deep Dive.
-It may not be exactly the same, but it is pretty similar!
+However, I struck gold or more like blue when I found the Revolution Colour Focus Palette Night & Day.
+The main difference between the two palettes is the packaging- one is black and one is white.
+Oh, and the price!

 Don’t expect poor quality just because the palette is cheap.
 The shades are all buttery and extremely pigmented!